Sunlight filters through the understory of a hardwood forest during autumn as the leaves are changing colors

 Deadlines

-Application materials for Environment and Resources must be received by December 1 for admission to the following summer session or fall semester and by October 15 for admission to the following spring semester.
+Application materials for Environment and Resources must be received by the fall deadline listed above for admission to the following summer session or fall semester and by the spring deadline listed above for admission to the following spring semester.

 Graduate School Resources